ITensor/website/docs/cppv3/classes/mpo.md

 convention in ITensor is that these two site indices have prime level zero and one, respectively, similar to the ITensor convention for single-site operators.

-MPO are actually derived from MPS, so have nearly the same interface for most purposes.
+The MPO class is actually derived from the MPS class, so MPOs have nearly the same interface for most purposes.
 For example, to obtain the tensor for an MPO K on site j, one calls `K(j)`.

-Beyond those inherited from MPS, MPO currently offer few additional algorithms.
+Beyond those inherited from MPS, MPO currently offer a few additional algorithms.
 Their main purpose is to serve as containers for MPO site tensors, for example, those generated by the AutoMPO helper class.